junxit/us-congress-bills-117/metadata.md

 - 2021-12-08 — Mr. Scott, David moved to suspend the rules and pass the bill.
 - 2021-12-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 13 (Roll no. 409). (text: CR H7487-7488)
 - 2021-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 13 (Roll no. 409).(text: CR H7487-7488)
+- 2021-12-09 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.